PROs and CONs of Selling a Tenant Occupied Property

 Final Thoughts

-Deciding whether or not to sell a tenant-occupied property is a big decision and the wrong decision can be extremely costly to the seller’s bottom line.
+Deciding whether or not to list a property with existing tenants is a big decision for sellers and the wrong one can be extremely costly to the seller’s bottom line.
 I’ve listed and sold countless tenant-occupied properties throughout my career and unless the circumstances are right it’s almost a guarantee the seller will lose money.
-My recommendation to any landlord who’s considering selling their tenant occupied home is to sit down with a top Realtor, discuss all of these pros and cons and how they will affect them, positively or negatively.

-If you think this article, Pros, and Cons of Selling a Tenant Occupied Property, was an interesting read please give it a share!
+If you think this article, Selling a Tenant-Occupied Property | 9 PROs and CONs was an interesting read please give it a share!

 - One of the biggest obstacles tenants present is restricted showings, requiring 24 notice.
 Not only do tenants do this, but sellers do to and Bill Gassett explains how it can negatively impact a sale.

 - Don’t just tell your tenants you’re selling the property.
-You’ll want to check out these excellent tips for selling a tenant-occupied home from Kyle Hiscock.
+You’ll want to check out these excellent tips for selling a tenant occupied home from Kyle Hiscock.

 About the Author